-- message-oriented: data is exchanged at the granularity of messages that peers send to one another; message boundaries are preserved and need not to be created/recognized by applications - non-reliable: messages can get lost.
-Also: - messages can arrive out of order - messages can be duplicated and arrive multiple times connection-less: sockets do not need to be connected in pairs to be used; you can send a message to, or receive a message from a socket without connecting to it beforehand
+- message-oriented: data is exchanged at the granularity of messages that peers send to one another; message boundaries are preserved and need not to be enforced by applications - non-reliable: messages can get lost.
+Also: - messages can arrive out of order - messages can be duplicated and arrive multiple times

-It is up to applications to detect these scenarios and react (e.g. by re-sending messages after a timeout, add sequence number, etc.).
+It is up to applications to detect these scenarios and react (e.g. by re-sending messages after a timeout, adding sequence numbers, etc.).